qhnhynmm/ViOCRVQA-Dataset/README.md

 You can access it here: [ViOCRVQA Dataset](https://huggingface.co/datasets/huyhuy123/ViOCRVQA).

 ## Citation

-If you use ViOCRVQA dataset in your research, please cite our paper:

-## Citation
 If you use the ViOCRVQA dataset in your research, please cite our paper:

 ```bibtex